GoogleCloudPlatform/podcast/site/content/post/episode-180-firebase-with-jen-person/index.md

 Google Developer Advocate [Jen Person](https://twitter.com/ThatJenPerson) talks with [Mark Mandel](https://twitter.com/Neurotic) and [Mark Mirchandani](https://twitter.com/markmirch) today about developments in Firebase.
 Firebase is a suite of products that helps developers build apps.
 According to Jen, it's equivalent to the client-side of Google Cloud.
 Firebase works across platforms, including Android, web, iOS and offers many growth features, setting it apart from other Google products.
 It helps site and app owners interact with and reach customers with services like notifications, remote configurations to optimize the app, testing, and more.

-Cloud Firestore has come out of beta, and it is available both through Firebase and Google Cloud Platform, making it easy for developers to move from one to the other if their needs change.
+Cloud Firestore has come out of beta, and it is available both through Firebase and Google Cloud, making it easy for developers to move from one to the other if their needs change.

 Recently, the Firebase team has been working to refine their products based on user feedback.
 Firebase Authentication has been upgraded with the additions of phone authentication, email link authentication, and multiple email actions.
 They've also added a generic authentication option so developers can use any provider they choose.